Mount EODATA on a Windows virtual machine on Creodias hosting

 ../_images/winvirtmach-mount-eodata-windows-open-stop-preconfigured-01_creodias.png

-Reboot your VM.
-The EODATA repository should no longer be automatically mounted.
+Reboot the VM.
+EODATA should no longer be mounted automatically.

 cd C:\rclone